euprio’s annual conference

 SEVILLa (SPAIN) – June 3-6, 2018

-The digital revolution.
-A challenge for Communication in the University
+The digital transformation: A challenge for Communications in higher education

-As recent technology developments are poised to impact teaching, learning and research in higher education, Communication departments are facing critical challenges.
+As recent technological developments are poised to impact teaching, learning and research in higher education, Communications Departments are facing critical challenges.
 What are these critical challenges and how can we strategize solutions?